-In 1912, Jay R. Monroe invented the commercial calculator and opened a factory in New Jersey for manufacturing and distribution.
+In 1912, Monroe invented the commercial calculator and opened a factory in New Jersey for manufacturing and distribution.
 Named after the inventor and founder, Monroe was a huge success!
 Monroe quickly became a household name with accounting and financial service professionals around the world.

 Our commercial calculator went on to win the Franklin Institute’s John Price Wetherill Medal for its invention in the physical sciences in 1932.
 Fifty years later, we grew to over three hundred offices throughout the United States of America and other parts of the world.